mathieucarbou/MycilaPZEM004Tv3/README.md

 #include <ArduinoJson.h>
 ```

-### Multiple PZEM-004T v3 devices on the same RX/TX port
+### Multiple PZEM devices on the same RX/TX port

-1. Connect the first PZEM-004T v3 to the RX/TX port of the ESP32
+1. Connect the first PZEM-004T to the RX/TX port of the ESP32
-2. Restart and set the address of the first PZEM-004T v3 (you can use the `SetAddress.ino` file)
+2. Restart and set the address of the first PZEM-004T (you can use the `SetAddress.ino` file)
-3. Disconnect the first PZEM-004T v3 and connect the second one instead
+3. Disconnect the first PZEM-004T and connect the second one instead
 4. Restart and set the address of the second PZEM-004T v3
-5. Connect both PZEM-004T v3 to the RX/TX port of the ESP32
+5. Connect both PZEM-004T to the RX/TX port of the ESP32
 6. Restart and use both with their own address

 ### Callbacks